thoth-tech/documentation/docs/OnTrack/UI Enhancement/Component Reviews/states.md

 ## Component Purpose

 The purpose of the component is manage the timeout and unauthorised components and these two are the pre requisite for this component.
-This main handles the error notification displays when it is a timeout or an unauthentication error.
+This main handles the error notification displays when it is a timeout or an unauthorised error.

 path to the component: doubtfire-web/src/app/errors/states